gem-pasteur/PanACoTA/doc/source/usage.rst

         + ``-v`` will add warnings in stderr (by default, only errors are displayed in stderr, warning are just in log files),
         + ``-vv`` will do the same as ``-v``, and also add details to stdout (by default, only info is written to stdout)

+We will now describe each subcommand, with its options.

 ``annotate`` subcommand